manoj3187/Stock-Price-Prediction-with-/README.txt

 Anyone can use the code without specifically citing the authors.

 -------------------------------------------------------------------------------------------------------------------
-3 The final datasets were assembled using scrapped news data from the subreddit 'r/news', Google trends data and Stock market data from Yahoo Finance.
+3 The final datasets were assembled using scraped news data from the subreddit 'r/news', Google trends data and Stock market data from Yahoo Finance.

 -------------------------------------------------------------------------------------------------------------------